beyond-btc/documentation/docs/rationale.md

 :::

-## Today: Enabling the Bitcoin On-Chain Economy
+## _Today:_ Enabling the Bitcoin On-Chain Economy

-Looking ahead, [Beyond](https://beyond.tech) is leading the way into a new paradigm, driving the transition from a _classic era_ of limited utility towards a [Bitcoin-powered on-chain global economy](/protocol/vision).
+Looking ahead, [Beyond](https://beyond.tech) is leading the way into a new paradigm, driving the transition from a _classic era_ of limited utility towards a [Bitcoin-powered on-chain global economy](https://blockworks.co/news/bitcoin-defi-future).

+> _TODO: Nate =>_ Share bullet points here with specific numbers, e.g:
+> - the [+$1.4 Trillion market cap](https://coinmarketcap.com/currencies/bitcoin) of $BTC, but with economic activity *on* the Bitcoin network itself representing [only 0.2% of the total value](https://defillama.com/chain/Bitcoin) (MASSIVE opportunity to 'catch up' in this sense)
+> - the market caps of USDT, ETH, SOL, etc -- compare to other metrics too like TVL, _and maybe also Volume?_
+> - the outflows of BTC into other networks, which could be brought back as DeFi TVL in Bitcoin as inflows
+> - any other relevant numbers that support our product and rationale
+> - MAYBE, IF NOT ENOUGH BULLET POINTS: hint at "Beyond's edge" with unique Beyond stuff, like our `V2`? integrations in the pipeline? partnerships?
+NOTE: since our "edge" is going to be mostly technical though (multiple Bitcoin standards, better security, better UX, Aave integration for active locking of assets with passive yield...), I would not expand on it here, but rather in the "Protocol > Overview" article.

-Beyond's mission is clear: to establish Bitcoin as the most reliable and secure gateway to decentralized finance (DeFi) [at a global scale](https://defillama.com/chains).
+Within this context, Beyond's mission is clear: to establish Bitcoin as the most reliable and secure gateway to decentralized finance (DeFi) [at a global scale](https://defillama.com/chains).
 The beginning of 2024 marked a significant milestone with the introduction of [Bitcoin ETF listings](https://justetf.com/en/how-to/invest-in-bitcoin.html) and a surge in institutional interest, highlighting Bitcoin's unmatched potential to foster a decentralized, interoperable, and compliant financial ecosystem.

 This evolution from a digital store of value to a holistic on-chain economy deeply excites our team and community, as we build a future where financial innovation, inclusivity, decentralization, and security go hand in hand.